Where to begin, where to begin?

-Another stumbling block is the fear that the budget for video content creation just isn’t there.
-Yes, video equipment can be expensive.
-It’s also true, though, that for your purposes it doesn’t have to be.
+Another stumbling block is the fear of the cost of video content creation.
+Yes, video equipment can be expensive, but for your purposes, it doesn’t have to be.

-That’s why we’re here.
 We can help you get started with the equipment you need to create video content that can boost your business and brand visibility.
-And you won’t have to sell your blood to do it either.
+And you won’t have to get a loan to do it!

 The goal is to do this as inexpensively as can be managed with equipment you can learn to use in a fairly short space of time.

 The ideology behind No Fuss Video is rooted firmly in a do-it-yourself philosophy.
 We share the fundamentals of video with small business owners who need to take charge of their content creation strategy themselves.

 You can start producing videos immediately with three simple tools:

 If you don’t have the budget for a dedicated camera, you probably have one in your pocket right now that will do just fine.
 Most smartphones nowadays can shoot exceptional footage with a bit of know-how.

 Here’s an important warning, though.
 Relying on your smartphone’s audio recording capabilities isn’t the best idea.
 Neither is depending on your arm as a tripod.

 If you’re taking the time to go on camera, you might as well shoot for good quality.
 Your videos should be sufficiently professional-looking, not amateurish.